10033908/F2FS-J/README.md

  - modify FILEBENCH_NFILESETENTRIES (1024 * 1024) to (1024 * 1024 * 10) in ipc.h
  - sudo ./configure; sudo make; sudo make install

-Download F2FS-J repo
+### Download F2FS-J repo
 - cd [your-path]
 - Download repo
 	- For example, using command 'git clone https://github.com/10033908/F2FS-J.git' or Download .zip and unzip it to [your-path]

-Create a virtual storage device for testing
+### Create a virtual storage device for testing
 - cd [your-path]/F2FS-J
 - mkdir test_dir && cd test_dir
 - dd if=/dev/zero of=dev.img bs=1M count=16384

-Config compilation path
+### Config compilation path
 - cd [your-path]/F2FS-J/f2fsj, then you can see a Makefile
 - Check the default compilation path
  	- Run "uname -r" in shell, if the output is not 5.15.39
-  - Modify the value of KDIR in Makefile, for example, KDIR ?= /lib/modules/5.15.39/build
+  	- Modify the value of KDIR in Makefile to '[your-5.15.39-linux-install-path]/build' , e.g., KDIR ?= /lib/modules/5.15.39/build
+- cd [your-path]/F2FS-J/f2fsj/script, then you can see a build.sh
+	- Again, if the output of 'uname -r' is not 5.15.39
+		-  Modify '/lib/modules/$(shell uname -r)/f2fsj.ko' to '[your-5.15.39-linux-install-path]/f2fsj.ko'
+			- E.g., '/lib/modules/5.15.39/f2fsj.ko'
+		- This step ensure that Linux can find f2fsj.ko when loading f2fsj filesystem.

-Config filebench working path
+### Config filebench working path
 - cd /
  - sudo mkdir j_f2fs_mount_point
  - sudo mkdir f2fs_mount_point